What Is SEO? (And How To Be Good At It!)

 SEO stands for Search Engine Optimization, which is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.

-We like this definition because it focuses on the fact that SEO works toward increasing not only the quantity of people getting to your site, but also--and most importantly--the quality of those people.
-We don't mean they're quality people in terms of their charitable giving or their core values or anything like that (though we're sure they're upstanding citizens!).
-Rather, we mean if you're doing SEO right, you are attracting visitors who actually want or need to read your company blog or who have a question that you and your widget can answer for them.
+We like this definition because it focuses on the fact that SEO works toward increasing not only the number of people getting to your site but also--and most importantly--the quality of those people.
+We don't mean they're quality people regarding their charitable giving, core values, or anything like that (though we're sure they're upstanding citizens!).
+Instead, we mean if you're doing SEO right, you attract visitors who want or need to read your company blog or have a question you and your widget can answer.

-These people are quality visitors when they arrive at your site because they are more likely to engage with your brand and remember you as the company they can come to (and rely on) when they need to buy a product or service.
+When they arrive at your site, these people are quality visitors because they are more likely to engage with your brand and remember you as the company they can come to (and rely on) when they need to buy a product or service.

 Content, content, content

 Yep, content.
-The easiest way to boost your company website’s SEO is to publish great, useful content regularly.
-Unique content, going up on its URL and with attention paid to keyword usage, and with a well-crafted, attention-grabbing headline, is a powerful tool in your SEO arsenal.
+The easiest way to boost your company website's SEO is to publish great, useful content regularly.
+Unique content, going up on its URL with attention paid to keyword usage and with a well-crafted, attention-grabbing headline, is one of the key SEO tools in your arsenal.

 If that last one seems oddly specific, it is.
 60 is the approximate number of characters displayed on a SERP (search engine results page).
 Keeping the headline under this limit ensures that the entire thing remains visible.

 Yes, keywords are still important to your SEO pull.
-It seems a lot of folks are still stuffing their pieces full of them (a practice somewhat plainly termed “keyword stuffing”).
-This will now get your site down-ranked by Google due to the ever evolving algorithms that power their search engine.
+Many folks still stuff their pieces full of them (a practice somewhat plainly termed "keyword stuffing").
+This will now get your site down-ranked by Google due to the ever-evolving algorithms that power their search engine.

 First of all, there are two categories of keywords you’ll need to pay attention to: